droctothorpe/acodetojoy/content/posts/order.md

 ---
 ## Order of magnitude

+In a recent a meeting, a brilliant teammate concluded a remark about a subtle distinction by apologizing for being pedantic.

+"You don't have to apologize for being pedantic," I replied.
+"I wish people were more pedantic."

+I meant it.

 I recently looked at an engineering resume that had a superfluous space at the start of one of the first paragraph.
 I immediately set it down.